-Members of the public may raise issues and ask questions at meetings of the Scrutiny Panel.
-This session will last for up to 15 minutes at the beginning of each meeting.
+Members of the public may raise issues and ask questions at meetings of the Overview and Scrutiny Panel in relation to items on the agenda.
+This session will last for up to fifteen minutes at the beginning of each meeting.

-An issue or question may only be raised by a member of the public provided that they have given written notice (which may be by email) to the Democratic Services Manager by 5.00 pm on the Monday prior to the relevant meeting.
+An issue or question may only be raised by a member of the public provided that they have given written notice by email Member.Services@swdevon.gov.uk to the Senior Specialist - Democratic Services by 5.00pm on the Monday prior to the Meeting.